kovidgoyal/kitty/docs/faq.rst

     fc-list : family spacing outline scalable | grep -e spacing=100 -e spacing=90 | grep -e outline=True | grep -e scalable=True

+On macOS, you can open *Font Book* and look in the :guilabel:`Fixed width` collection to see all monospaced fonts on your system.

 Note that the spacing property is calculated by fontconfig based on actual glyph widths in the font.
 If for some reason fontconfig concludes your favorite monospace font does not have ``spacing=100`` you can override it by using the